 There is no single test for ADHD.
-Doctors diagnose ADHD in children and teens after discussing symptoms at length with the child and parents -- and possibly teachers -- and observing the child's behaviors.
-The doctor will also gather information about any similar problems that run in the family, and consider all possible causes.
+Doctors diagnose ADHD in children and teens after discussing symptoms at length with the child, parents, and teachers and observing the child's behaviors.
+The doctor will also gather information about any similar problems that run in the family and consider all possible causes.

 A physical exam and neurological assessment that includes screenings of vision, hearing, and verbal and motor skills.
-More tests may also be given if there is a possibility that hyperactivity is related to some other physical problem.
+More tests may be given if there is a possibility that hyperactivity is related to some other physical problem.

 What Are the Treatments for ADHD?

 The most effective treatment for ADHD is thought to be a combination of medication and psychological and behavioral therapies.
 Close cooperation among therapists, doctors, teachers, and parents is very important, and team meetings help.